Skip to main content

 Cloaca with long common channel

-There is a short urethra.
+There is a long common channel and a short urethra.
 Repairing it requires separation of the vagina from the common channel, and the common channel then becomes the urethra.
-The rectum is also quite high.
+This is called a urogenital separation.
+The rectum is often also quite high.
 This type of repair requires a posterior sagittal approach as well as an abdominal approach, using either laparoscopy or a laparotomy.

 Cloaca with a very high rectum